lukeocodes/auth0-retail-ebook/README.md

-# Your data at *your* fingertips - Retail analytics with Auth0
+# Your Data at Your Fingertips - Retail Analytics with Auth0

 Auth0 unlocks analytics in eCommerce by giving Retailers insight into their users data.
 Discover a data-driven approach to procurement, merchandising, and marketing.